 As always, make sure to create a safe eating environment, to stay within an arm’s reach of a baby during mealtime, and check out our age-appropriate serving suggestions.

-How to cut bread for babies with baby-led weaning?
+How do you cut bread for babies with baby-led weaning?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.